 Eye Strain and Vision Problems

-One of the top eye-related complaints among outsourcing workers is eye strain or tired eyes.
+One of the top eye-related complaints among call center workers is eye strain or tired eyes.
 After more than four hours of using the computer, they experience soreness and heaviness of the eyes.
 Other symptoms mentioned by outsourcing workers include double vision, difficulty in focusing from near to distance or vice-versa, headache, and redness.

 In most cases, the eyes become dry.
 The tear ducts are irritated, which leads to involuntary tearing to lubricate the eyes and relieve the pain.
 If the eyes were too dry and could not produce tears, then a drop or two of artificial tears might help.